About the Program

 If you need to order materials, contact the Member Services Department at 949-858-8255 or visit the online store.

-For more information about the program within District 8, please contact the Youth Leadership District Chair, Gregory Phillips.
+For more information about the program within District 8, please contact the Youth Leadership District Chair, Greg Phillips.

 The Toastmasters Youth Program has been a wonderful experience for me.
 Before the first session I was extremely nervous and did not know whether I would enjoy the Program or not.
 I was very shy and I rarely spoke in front of more than ten people at a time.
 During my first speech I was as motionless as a rock.
 I was extremely nervous.
 I spoke for the required amount of time and sat down.
 As I continued to attend the Toastmasters sessions, my love for and skills in public speaking grew side-by-side.
 The Program challenged me to do something outside of my comfort zone and talk in front of large groups of people.
 Soon I began to enjoy giving speeches, and became more confident.